bitid/bitid/README.md

 ![](http://i.imgur.com/Giz0fGQ.png)

 With this option, all wallets (including Bitcoin Core) can use the BitID protocol, at the expense of the UX.

+# Leveraging the blockchain

+By monitoring transactions originating from the identified address, it is possible to add an application layer.

+## Spam prevention

+When registering with BitID, to validate the account and get full access, X satoshis must be sent to a validation address.

+## Access control

+Depending of how much or which addresses has been paid by the identified Bitcoin address, access to resources can be easily implemented.

 # Application examples